 Professor Emily Jackson received her JD degree from Oak Brook College of Law in 2004 and was admitted to the California Bar in June of that year.
 Since completing her legal education, Emily has earned a B.A. degree in Spanish Language & Literature from California State University, Fullerton, and an M.A. degree in Spanish Language & Literature from the University of California, Irvine.
 A recipient of the prestigious UCI School of Humanities Dean’s Fellowship, she is currently completing a PhD in Spanish.
 Professor Jackson’s legal work experience includes several years in a small civil litigation firm, and a year practicing immigration law with OBCL classmate Win Eaton in California’s Central Valley.

 Professor Jackson was a founding member of the Board of the OBCL Alumni Association and currently serves as a member of the OBCL Board of Directors.
-She lives in Southern California with her husband Daniel and daughter Eva.
+She lives in Southern California with her husband Daniel and two children.